veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-line-chart.md

     }

     ```
 -   **select (Events):** It takes a click event which is done on the bars of the chart.
 It display some result on click or hover of mouse.
-For example, displaying data point, label on click of individual bars.
+For example, displaying data point, label on click of individual lines.
 -   **scheme:** It is a color scheme of the chart.
 For example,
     ```ts
     let colorSets = [